Thomas' dad has your parenting goals list

 He wasn't hard on him, Tommy says.

-"In love I expressed how I felt," he says, and he told Thomas: "Life's going to be much harder than Mandarin."
+"In love, I expressed how I felt," he says, and he told Thomas: "Life's going to be much harder than Mandarin."

 Let them know they can ask for help